Definition Of The Word Evoke

 3. Evoke in Scientific and Technical Contexts:

 While less common, "evoke" can also appear in scientific or technical writing.
 Here, it might describe the elicitation of a specific response from a system or organism.
-For instance, a researcher might write:
+Here's one way to look at it: a researcher might write:

 "The experiment aimed to evoke a specific antibody response in the test subjects."